izzettinalhalil/ModRes_ML_Framework/README.md

 # ModRes_ML_Framework
-This is the ModRes database consists of 9723 examples representing modal and RS analysis. the aim is to predict torsional irregularity, period, MPMR and POA applicability.
+This is the ModRes database consists of 9723 examples representing modal and RS analysis.
+Find the associated paper here: https://www.mdpi.com/2075-5309/14/9/2967 The aim is to predict torsional irregularity, period, MPMR and POA applicability for RCbuildings.
 The code has been totally written in Python PL and excuted in GoogleColab.
 To excute the code, the ModRes CSV file should be in the same directory of the code